-You’ve just hurt your back so you want to know the cause of your pain?
+You’ve just hurt your back so you want to know what can cause your low back pain?
 The first and most useful step is figuring out your pain pattern.
 Figuring out the actual cause can be helpful, but the pattern is more consistent, therefore more helpful to guide the treatment.
 Here’s how to figure out your pattern.
 These are the same questions I ask patients in the clinic to figure out their back pain.

 Here the patterns and characteristics we will discuss.